pagarme/pinpadRNExample/README.md

 Then inside of `./android/app` create a folder `libs` if not exists.
 Copy files:
 `mpos-android.native.jar` and `mpos-android.aar` from `/appFolder/node_modules/react-native-mpos-native/android/libs/`
+If you trying to run a SDK version builded by yourself, you should copy `mpos-android.native.jar` and `mpos-android.aar` to `/appFolder/node_modules/react-native-mpos-native/android/libs/`

 Rebuild project